 Foundation Concrete ChippingLearn More About Spalled Concrete Repair

-Learn More About Spalling Concrete & Chipping Concrete
+Learn More About Spalling Concrete and Chipping Concrete

 Chipping concrete is also called spalling or scaling.
 This is caused by water entering the concrete and expanding (i.e. freezing).
 If the concrete is poorly mixed, it’s more likely to spall.
 And if you live in an area that freezes often then you’re also more likely to find chipping.

-You can find out if the concrete foundation chipping is a serious problem or cosmetic by taking a closer look.
+You can find out if the chipping concrete is a serious problem or cosmetic by taking a closer look.

 Are there cracks around the spalling?